 A European Capital of Culture is not a festival, it is much more than that.
-The year will see an extraordinary showcase of events highlighting the richness and diversity of Galway’s culture and its people.
-Our ambitious programme, most of which will be free, will be unleashed throughout villages and towns, the city and the islands, and in some of the most surprising and unexpected spaces and places.
+January 2020 – April 2021 saw an extraordinary showcase of events highlighting the richness and diversity of Galway’s culture and its people.
+Our ambitious programme, most of which was free, was unleashed throughout villages and towns, the city and the islands, and online.

-The programme is a celebration of our city, our islands, our county, our language and our people, with the collective imagination of creative Galway on show for one magical year.
-It features the best of our local and national artists and cultural organisations, alongside incredible European and international artists who together will transform the city and landscape.
+The programme was a celebration of our city, our islands, our county, our language and our people, with the collective imagination of creative Galway on show.
+It featured the best of our local and national artists and cultural organisations, alongside incredible European and international artists.

 Leaving a lasting legacy, one that will change the social and infrastructural landscape of Galway, is key to Galway 2020’s success.
 We want to address the big topics of the day – identity, our place on the planet, how we care for its resources, how we live in harmony with each other and with nature, and our history and future.
 We want to see a Galway where young artists flourish, where communities come together to celebrate life.
 We want to see a Galway where creativity is rewarded, where culture is at the heart of everything we do, where life is made better for everyone who lives and visits here.